choderalab/wetlab-protocols/Caliper-LabChip-GXII/Caliper-LabChip-DNA-protocol.md

 6. In the Advanced Tab, select the number of times each well is sampled, the inclusion of any sample names and any expected peaks.
 7. Click Start to begin the run.
+* The DNA Chip can be reused after one run without removing its contents or washing as long as the chip and 4ti-0960, 96 well PCR plate are stored overnight at 4 C.
 * It takes 5 minutes to prime the gel and 10 minutes to run 10 samples and a ladder sample (shown below).
 <img width="696" alt="screen shot 2017-04-06 at 4 48 09 pm" src="https://github.com/choderalab/wetlab-protocols/blob/Caliper_DNA_Chip_Protocol/Screen%20Shot%202018-06-22%20at%203.10.48%20PM.png">